AlvFolgado/alvfolgado.github.io/_posts/2017-06-10-phpcommandiargumenti.md

 [...]
 ```

-In these functions, if the user has access to the/a “$userInput” String, he or she  could perform an attack in the style:
+In these functions, if the user can control the $userInput string used by any of these functions, he or she could perform an a Command Injection attack as follows:

 ```bash
 ss@email.com;wget http://127.0.0.1/test